-Project concerns for species under USFWS’ jurisdiction largely focus on preventing the destruction/loss of sensitive habitats (e.g., wetlands, prairie, oak savanna) that support ESA-listed species, particularly listed plant and insect species.
-Additional concerns include limiting/preventing construction and operational impacts (e.g., noise, light, vibrations) that could reach habitats occupied by ESA-listed species, reducing the suitability of such habitats and/or disrupting essential life-stage activities of a listed species (e.g., nesting, feeding, migration).
+USFWS’ trust resources are found in a wide range of habitats throughout Oregon, including forests, wetlands, bogs, rivers, lakes, reservoirs, coastal dunes, estuaries, grasslands, prairies, shrub-steppe, and mountains.
+USFWS species listed or proposed for listing under the ESA that are found in Oregon include plants, insects, mollusks, crustaceans, birds, mammals, reptiles, and amphibians.
+Project concerns for ESA-species under USFWS’ jurisdiction largely focus on preventing the destruction or loss of sensitive habitats (e.g., wetlands, prairie, oak savanna) that support ESA-listed species for all or part of their life history.
+Additional concerns include minimizing the adverse effects from construction and operation (e.g., noise, light, vibrations) that could temporarily or permanent impact habitats occupied by ESA-listed species, reducing the suitability of such habitats and/or disrupting essential life-stage activities of a listed species (e.g., nesting, feeding, migration).
 The following two steps will assist you in making a finding of effect for your project.

 Step 1: Obtain Species List & Determine Critical Habitat

 You must obtain a species list for the entire action area of your project.
 The action area encompasses all of the effects of the project, not just those that occur within the construction footprint.
-Project effects that extend beyond the project site itself and may include noise, air pollution, water quality, stormwater discharge, visual disturbance.
+Project effects that extend beyond the project site itself and may include noise, air pollution, water quality, stormwater discharge, and visual disturbances.
 Additionally, effects to habitat must be considered, including the project’s effects on roosting, feeding, nesting, spawning and rearing habitat, overwintering sites, and migratory corridors.

-Go to http://ecos.fws.gov/ipac/ for a list of species by project area.
-Please note that this list includes listed, proposed and candidate species and critical habitats; consideration of project effects on candidate species is optional, unless the project’s effects are very large (contact the local USFWS field office in this case).
+Go to https://ipac.ecosphere.fws.gov/ and log in or create an account to generate an official species list for the project area.
+Please note that this list includes listed, proposed and candidate species and designated and proposed critical habitats; consideration of project effects on candidate species is optional, unless the project’s effects are very large (in this case, contact the local USFWS field office).
 However, proposed species or critical habitats may become listed as endangered or threatened species during the period of construction; a project with a protracted development schedule may opt to address proposed species as a way to reduce the potential need to reinitiate consultation with the USFWS, should the status of the proposed species or critical habitat be upgraded to threatened or endangered.
 If you have questions, contact the appropriate USFWS field office to discuss the species list for your area.

 Step 2: Determine Effect